kent-map/kent/20c/ww2-doodlebug.md

        license="Creative Commons Attribution Share-Alike 3.0 Unported"
        url="https://upload.wikimedia.org/wikipedia/commons/f/fd/Kent_UK_location_map.svg">

 Despite its somewhat light-hearted nickname, the doodlebug was a source of great terror for civilians.
-Tonbridge which was "bang on the routes of several 'bomb lanes' went through a period of anxiety and stress" however this was largely unfounded as the bombs were headed towards London.[^ref1]
+Tonbridge which was "bang on the routes of several 'bomb lanes' went through a period of anxiety and stress".[^ref1] However for others there was a curiosity about the new weapon and opportunities to view a Doodlebug were given to residents of Herne Bay at xxx[^ref2]  and Whitstable at the Auction Mart.
+Adults were charged 6d and children 3d to view the bomb, with the funds going towards the Fund for the 'few'.[^ref3]
 <param ve-image
        label="V-1 flying bomb"
        description="The Fiesler 103R bomb"